Why Digital Audit Trails Are Critical for Modern Evidence Management

 How Digital Audit Trails Work in Modern Digital Evidence Management Tools

-Digital Evidence Management Systems (DEMS) like VIDIZMO’s tool (without overemphasis) use automated logging and AI-driven monitoring to record interactions in real time.
+Digital Evidence Management Systems (DEMS) like VIDIZMO’s tool use automated logging and AI-driven monitoring to record interactions in real time.
 Core capabilities include:

 • Immutable and encrypted logs